-Identifi er Recommendation description Use case reference NOTE 4: 4: Clause 5.6.1 in ETSI GS NFV-IFA 010 [i.7], mandates that the entire software modification including preparation work and closing actions be completed within a maximum maintenance or, in case of a long-running maintenance, be completed as a set of separate pl nases, whereby each phase (including its preparation and closing work) can be completed within the specified maximum maintenance period.
-It is further clarified that the functionality to support splitting the entire software modification into multiple phases could be realized by allowing to "pause" (i.e. s the software modification process at certain provider defined steps of the modifi cation process.
-See also clause 5.6.2 in ETSI GS NFV-IFA 010 [i.7].
-NOTE 6: 6: When multiple redundancy units of an NFV-MANO functional entity are deployed as a set, they compose a single instance of the NFV-MANO functional entity and, accordingly, act together to deliver a better availability of the services provided by the NFV-MANO functional entity. : The lifecycle management capabilities include instantiation, graceful and forceful termination.
-NOTE 8: 3: The state management capabilities include starting, graceful and forceful stopping of individual NFV-MANO service interfaces. ): See also clause 9.3 in ETSI GS NFV-IFA 010 [i.7].
-NOTE 10: 10: After encountering an external issue or failure, the NFV-MANO functional entity with internal support for software modification can suspend the software modification at a state in wh ich suspending the operation is safe.
+Identifi er Recommendation description Use case reference NOTE 4. : Clause 5.6.1 in ETSI GS NFV-IFA 010 [i.7], mandates that the entire software modification task including preparation work and closing actions be completed within a maximum maintenance period or, in case of a long-running maintenance, be completed as a set of separate pl phase (including its preparation and closing work) can be completed within the specified maximum maintenance period.
+It is further clarified that the functionality to support splitting g the entire software modification into multiple phases could be realized by allowing to "pause" (i.e. suspend and resume) the software modification process at certain provider defined steps of the modification process.
+NOTE 5: See also clause 5.6.2 in ETSI GS NFV-IFA 010 [i.7].
+E 6: When multiple redundancy units of an NFV-MANO functional entity are deployed as a set, they compose a single instance of the NFV-MANO functional entity and, accordingly deliver a better availability of the services provided by the NFV-MANO functional entity.
+The lifecycle management capabilities include instantiation, graceful and forceful termination.
+NOTE 8: The state management capabilities include starting, graceful and forceful stoppi ng of individual NFV-MANO service interfaces. : See also clause 9.3 in ETSI GS NFV-IFA 010 [i.7].
+NOTE 10 After encountering an external issue or failure, the NFV-MANO functional entity with internal support for software modification can suspend the software modification at a state in wh ich suspending the operation is safe. .
+0